ProPra16/programmierpraktikum-abschlussprojekt-nimmdochirgendeinennamen/README.md

 ## Licensing

 Copyright (c) 2016.
-Caro Jachmann, Dominik K, Jule Pohlmann, Kai Brandt, Kai Holzinger
+Caro Jachmann, Jule Pohlmann, Kai Brandt, Kai Holzinger

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at